-The calibration of channel one to a pH sensor is discussed in the following example where it is not practical to calibrate a sensor over its full range.
-The pH sensor is measures over the range of zero to 14 but is generally calibrated over a lesser range such as 4 and 10 even when it is desirable to measure beyond these limits.
+The calibration of channel one to a water level sensor is discussed in the following example where it is not possible to calibrate the sensor over its full range.
+The water level sensor shown is designed to measure over the range of 0-15 feet but a water column of 15 feet may not be available.
+The sensors can calibrated over any range such as 0 to 8 feet, even when it is desirable to measure beyond these limits.

 Enable: If the "Enable" box at the top of a column is checked, data for that channel will be shown in the historical record and be available for export to Excel.
 The data for all the analog channels is always being recorded whether the channel is enabled or not.

-Units: This field shows the units that will appear at the top of the data column for that channel in the historical record as well as the display of data in the main screen.
+Units: This field shows the units that will Units that will appear at the top of the data column for that channel in the historical record as well as the display of data in the main screen.
 Click on the field to enter the unit or select from a predefined list.